lesnat/p2sat/README.md

 - Import data from simulation files (Smilei, Geant4, text files, ...)
 - Low memory load

-This allows to plot complicated graphs in a very concise and clear way, as shown in the following examples.
+This allows to process complex operations in a very concise and clear way, as shown in the examples.

 See objects documentation for more informations.